Bridges – City of Asylum Pittsburgh Creative Summit

 The Future of Philanthropy & Funding for Arts, Culture, and Human Rights

 Across the globe, we are experiencing a shift in policy.
 Arts funding cuts leave us with the question: How can arts organizations sustainably uphold our missions in a shifting landscape?
 How do we adapt to meet the needs of those people and practices we have dedicated our resources to protect and support?
-This half-day program features workshops and panel discussions with leaders of a number of important foundations and corporations from the U.S. and Europe doing life-changing philanthropic work.
+This half-day program features discussions with leaders of important foundations and corporations from the U.S. and Europe doing life-changing philanthropic work.
+Among others, guest speakers include Rocío Aranda-Alvarado, Senior Program Officer, Creativity and Free Expression at the Ford Foundation, Kendra Ross, Head of Social Impact at Duolingo, and Anne Marie Toccket, Executive Director of Posner Foundation, Ellyn Toscano, Executive Director of Hawthornden Foundation, Jake Goodman, Executive Director of The Opportunity Fund, and Diana Bucco, President of Buhl Foundation.

 1:00 – 2:00 PM